 “Processing Activities” means processing Ad Tags placed by or on behalf of Client and as more particularly described at www.mediamath.com/legal/processingpurposes.

-- Scope.
-The rights and obligations in this Schedule A apply to the collection, processing and sharing of personal data originating in Europe by and between MediaMath, Client and certain third parties (e.g. subprocessors including Affiliates of MediaMath).
+2. The rights and obligations in this Schedule A apply to the collection, processing and sharing of personal data originating in the EEA by and between MediaMath, Client and certain third parties (e.g. subprocessors including Affiliates of MediaMath).
 For the purposes of this Schedule A references to Client Data shall mean any personal data incorporated in Client Data and references to MediaMath Data shall mean any personal data incorporated in MediaMath Data.

-- upon written request of Client, delete or return Client Data and copies thereof to Client on termination of this Agreement unless required by a judicial or other governmental order or by Applicable Law to retain some or all Client Data.
+vi) upon written request of Client, delete or return Client Data and copies thereof to Client on termination of the Agreement unless required by a judicial or other governmental order or by applicable law to retain some or all Client Data.
 This requirement shall not apply to Client Data MediaMath has archived on back-up systems; and

 - the Module Two Model Clauses shall be interpreted in accordance with the details provided in Annex 1 to this Schedule A; and